 #2 – Off the Balance Sheet Items

-The company can do cook the books of the financial statements with the help of the off the balance sheet items.
+The company can manipulate financial statements with the help of the off the balance sheet items.
 For example company, XYZ Ltd created the separate subsidiaries for the purpose of incurring those expenses that parent company is reluctant to disclose in its financial statements and it can show it in the books of accounts of the subsidiary company so formed.
 If these subsidiaries created are being set up as the separate legal entities which are not owned wholly by the parent company than those are not required to be recorded by the parent company in its financial statements and same can be hidden from the investors of the company.

 Real-Life Examples of Cook the Books

 Some of the examples where there were companies who actually cooked the books include the famous companies Adelphia, Enron, and Worldcom where they claimed the existence of billions in assets in their financial records which actually didn’t exist in the reality.

 Why do Companies Cook the Books?